benjamincrozat/legacy-blog/posts/3-how-to-clear-cache-laravel.md

 Some config values are fetched from your environment file and it can be a bit slow.
 Luckily, Laravel can cache them to help us speed up our applications.

-When using the following command, Laravel will delete *bootstrap/cache/config.php*.
+When using the following command, Laravel will clear the cache by deleting *bootstrap/cache/config.php*.

 ```bash
 php artisan config:clear